criblpacks/cribl-windows-events/README.md

 ---
 ```
 This pack may be incompatible with some Splunk dashboards that depend on specific field extractions.
+The Windows-TA will also not work with this pack as all events are in a clean universal format
 Please review various Splunk add-ons and configuration files such as props.conf or transforms.conf and make adjustments as necessary.
+The final output is JSON, but you can use Serialize to change to other formats if necessary.
+JSON or KV formats can be auto-extracted in Splunk
 ```

 # What to Expect
 ---
 * Classic Event Reduction:  Expect up to 70% reduction in the event size.
 * XML Event Reduction:  Expect a range from 25%-50% reduction in the event size.
+* Final renames for CIM compliance will be added soon

 ## Requirements
 ---